Saganaut/MIC-Ternary-Eutectic-Alloy/_posts/2015-12-05-Executive_Summary.markdown

 At the beginning of the project we were expecting a large set of data based on the simulations metadata.
 However, as the semester progressed, we realized that our data was capped at 21 datasets.
 And since these simulations were performed by collaborators at Karlsruhe Institute of Technology in Germany, we were limited to what received.

 ##2 Point Statistics
 We extracted 2-point spatial correlation statistics for our data.
 We assumed a periodic boundary condition for both the x- and y-axis.
 These statistics will become the per-sample measurements we reduce via PCA.
 We utilized pyMKS for our pipeline.
-The following figure shows a single visualzed spatial correlation:
+The following figure shows a single visualized spatial correlation:

 ![sample_correlations](/MIC-Ternary-Eutectic-Alloy/img/exec_summary/sample_correlations.png)